fasterit/findcontact/README.md

 **findcontact** is a small perl script that enables searching with a set of regexes to find contacts within a (large) .vcf file.

 Obtaining a contacts.vcf depends on which CardDAV server / client you run.
-With [radicale](http://radicale.org/) you can just copy the file off the server into the directory where your findcontact resides.
+With [radicale 1.x](http://radicale.org/) you could just copy the file off the server into the directory where your findcontact resides.
 Or copy / link findcontact into the correct radicale collections subdirectory.

+Unfortunately the radicale 2.x branch switched to a [file-per-contact storage system](https://radicale.org/2.1.html#documentation/migration-from-1xx-to-2xx/storage) that needs some `cat` magic to produce a single .vcf file again.

-Unfortunately every .vcf client decides on a specific set of attributes to support and the [Inverse Sogo Connector](https://sogo.nu/download.html#/frontends) everybody uses for getting the Thunderbird address book synced can't search over all fields.
+Every .vcf client decides on a specific set of attributes to support and the [Inverse Sogo Connector](https://sogo.nu/download.html#/frontends) everybody uses for getting the Thunderbird address book synced can't search over all fields.
 So if you want to search for a phone number you're out of luck.
 Unless you run findcontact :).

 It has been written to only depend on perl modules that ship with a default installation and does __not__ depend on Text::vCard::Addressbook or the like.